maximuskowalski/smount/install_temp.md

 ```

-It does not use rclone.conf but builds a conf on the fly - this file will be added to only at present, not replaced or edited by the script so if you run the same set because of error you will end up with double ups of mounts.
-Auth is done by service aqccount only, service account in config file
+It does not use rclone.conf but builds a config on the fly.
+This file will be added to only at present, not replaced or edited by the script so if you run the same set because of error you will end up with double ups of mounts.
+Auth is only by the service account oyou have in the config file.

-Make Setfiles
+### Make Setfiles
+Copy the sample set before editing:
 `cp /opt/smount/sets/aiosample.set /opt/smount/sets/aio.set`
 and/or
 `cp /opt/smount/sets/sets/aiosample.set /opt/smount/sets/csd.set`